Tyler-Will/Browser_Game/README.md

 # The Testing Grounds

---Description
-A simple trivia game that I made to test my understanding of Javascript and the DOM.
-I chose a trivia game because I initially wanted to do a text adventure but that seemed too ambitious for the alloted time.
+## A simple trivia game that I made to test my understanding of Javascript and the DOM.
-The game is played entirely with the mouse and the questions will be based on one of two pre-determined themes selected by the player at the start (Literature and Film).
-Each one has ten questions with four possible answers.
-The player's score will be displayed at the end.

 Future updates to the game have added a hint button as well.
 When clicked, the button will display a brief message or, in the case of one question a link to a video, that will help the player by providing additional information or subtly hinting at the answer.